 - Anemia is defined as a hemoglobin level <12 g/dL.
 Hemoglobin is responsible for carrying oxygen throughout the body.
 This oxygen is the fuel for muscles, and low levels of it can lead to fatigue.

-- The treatment for anemia depends upon the cause.
-Possible treatments include: iron pills, red blood cell transfusion or growth factors to stimulate red blood cell production.
+- The treatment for anemia depends on the cause and how you are affected by the low hemoglobin level.
+Possible treatments include: iron pills, red blood cell transfusion, or growth factors to stimulate red blood cell production.

-- Your healthcare provider can discuss if any of these treatments are appropriate for your situation.
+- Your healthcare provider can discuss which treatment, if any, is right for you.

 Other Tips for Managing Fatigue